 Mobile phones are getting more expensive

-As anyone who’s ever invested in a piece of state-of-the-art, high-spec tech will tell you, the alarmingly swift drop in value that ensues as soon as your shiny new toy is unboxed is the price you’ll inevitably pay for being an early adopter.
+As anyone who’s ever invested in a state-of-the-art piece, high-spec tech will tell you, the alarmingly swift drop in value that ensues as soon as your shiny new toy is unboxed.
+Is the price you’ll inevitably pay for being an early adopter.
 Except, it seems, when it comes to mobile phones.

-Because, while the price of TVs, PCs and other technologies plummet in price as new releases continually supersede old (and not-so-old) ones, smartphones appear to be bucking the trend.
-As mobile phones have become increasingly sophisticated, to the point where many professionals consider them to be an essential business tool, we’ve also accepted that the cost of owning and running a smartphone will continue to rise, rather than fall.
+While the price of TVs, PCs and other technologies plummet in price as new releases continually supersede old (and not-so-old) ones, smartphones appear to be bucking the trend.
+Mobile phones have become increasingly sophisticated, to the point where many professionals consider them to be an essential business tool.
+We’ve also accepted that the cost of owning and running a smartphone will continue to rise, rather than fall.

 It’s a paradigm that is supported by the bewildering buffet of buying options which make it difficult to nail down the cost of the separate components – handset and contract – that would otherwise enable users to opt for the best-value solution.

 In practice, there are two ways to buy a smartphone.
 You can either opt to buy one on contract, where the cost of your chosen handset is bundled with a service over a fixed period of time.
 Or you can buy a phone outright and pick a SIM-only contract (or PAYG).
 But should we really accept spiralling smartphone costs or can we cut a deal that suits us, rather than our supplier?

 The reason most people choose to take out a bundled handset-and-contract deal is that it appears to keep things simple.
 You’re signing up to a fixed-term deal over a couple of years.
 Which means you don’t have to think too long and hard about it.
 Simply pick the phone you like, tick the service you believe will cover your needs and off you go.